uclanlp/gn_glove/README.md

 ------
 ## Updates:

+**The coreference model in this paper is based on end2end 2017 version.**

 Please note the embeddings trained by us didn't do lowercase.

 ------
 01/14/2019